thecmdrunner/remotion-gtts-template/README.md

 2. [Special consideration must be made](#running-on-cloud-development-environments) when using cloud development services (like GitHub Codespaces, StackBlitz, etc).

+3. Since the Google Text-to-speech APIs cannot be called from the browser, a server is included in this example that will spawn up during development.
+This server is **not compatible with Remotion Lambda.** If you use SSR APIs, you must start the server as well.

 ## Get Started

 ### 1. Create a [Firebase Project](https://console.firebase.google.com/)